FunnyLiu/vta/packages/config/README.md

 ## Hooks

-you can use some hooks in the processing.
+you can use some hooks in the processing. in hooks, you can use any valid [helpers](#helpers)

 ```typescript
 export declare const hooks: {